 About 14 days a year are field trips throughout Israel that allow visiting the country from North to South, learning about Israel, its history, its Biblical and historical significance, present communities as well providing a pleasant opportunity for camaraderie and change of pace.

 The foundational level of learning is advanced.
-Student s are expected to be on a high level in consonance with a superior Yeshiva High School education and be capable of reading Rashi well and be able to read Ramban on a level that identifies questions, answers and introduction of new idea.
+Students are expected to be on a high level in consonance with a superior Yeshiva High School education and be capable of reading Rashi well and be able to read Ramban on a level that identifies questions, answers and introduction of new ideas.